The Slough House Novels

 The Slough House NovelLAs

-Dig deeper into Mick Herron’s critically acclaimed espionage series with these short novels set in the slow horses universe.
+Dig deeper into Mick Herron’s critically acclaimed espionage series with the collected short novels set in the Slow Horses universe.

 Standing by the wall